DROP: Poison Dilution via Knowledge Distillation for Federated Learning: Limitation of Prior FL Backdoor Defenses

 Evaluation setups for these defenses are often inconsistent, with significant variation in client learning configurations such as learning rate, batch size, and the number of local training epochs.
 For instance, some works (e.g., FLTrust) specify fixed learning rates and batch sizes, while others (e.g., Multi-Krum, FLAME) provide little to no details about the client training setup, focusing instead on aggregation logic.
 This lack of standardization in evaluation protocols raises concerns about the reproducibility and generalizability of reported results.
 A detailed comparison of these evaluation setups is provided in \Cref{app:baseline_details}.

 We find that these approaches often struggle against targeted backdoor attacks due to the attack's stealthy nature (\Cref{fig:baselines_heatmap}).
 Median and Multi-Krum fail to exclude the adversary’s updates since the poisoned gradients remain close to the statistical norm, while FLTrust struggles to identify the malicious contributions due to the minimal deviation from expected update patterns.
 Similarly, FoolsGold proves largely ineffective because the adversary’s contributions exhibit insufficient variability across rounds, making them difficult to detect.
 FLAME performs reasonably well in certain configurations but fails against attacks that exploit low learning rates.
 Among the defensive baselines, FLIP is the only one that slightly reduces the ASR, though its mitigation is insufficient to provide robust protection.
-Existing defenses thus have a severe limitation when it comes to stealthy backdoors: \textbf{their resilience is sensitive to the specific FL learning configuration.}
+Existing defenses thus have a severe limitation when it comes to stealthy backdoors: \textbf{their resilience is sensitive to the specific FL learning configuration.} In contrast, our proposed defense (which we describe next) generalizes to all learning setups and provides consistent protection.